fortuno-repos/cookiecutter-fortran-project/README.rst

 ****************************
-Cookiecutter-Fortran-Fortuno
+Cookiecutter-Fortran-Project
 ****************************

-Cookiecutter-Fortran-Fortuno offers templates for setting up a Fortran project, allowing you to select from various build systems (currently CMake and Fpm are implemented, Meson is in progress), as well as different parallelization models such as serial, MPI, and coarray.
-The resulting project will include a library, unit tests utilizing the `Fortuno
+Cookiecutter-Fortran-Project offers templates for setting up a Fortran project, allowing you to select from various build systems (currently CMake and Fpm are implemented, Meson is in progress), as well as different parallelization models such as serial, MPI, and coarray.
+The resulting project will include a library, unit tests (utilizing the `Fortuno
-<https://fortuno.readthedocs.io>`_ unit testing framework, and optionally a
+<https://fortuno.readthedocs.io>`_ unit testing framework), and optionally a
 standalone application and an example.